 Skip to content

-Realistic home renovation photo for Water-Efficient Landscaping for Sacramento Homes
+Sacramento Valley homeowner guide illustration for Water-Efficient Landscaping for Sacramento Homes

 Landscaping

-Water Efficient Landscaping for Sacramento Homes
+Water-Efficient Landscaping for Sacramento Homes

 · 8 min read · SV Contractors Team

-Water efficient landscaping in Sacramento should not look like a pile of gravel with three lonely plants.
+Water-efficient landscaping in Sacramento should not look like a pile of gravel with three lonely plants.
 Done well, it saves water, handles heat, improves drainage, and still feels like a yard.

 Picture a homeowner in Elk Grove replacing a thirsty front lawn.
 They want lower water use, but they also need shade, soil improvement, irrigation changes, and a plan that will not cook the house in August.
 The contractor should talk about zones, plant maturity, mulch, drainage, and maintenance, not just "remove lawn."